ghc-proposals/ghc-proposals/proposals/0000-deep-subsumption.rst

 * The extension implements deep skolemisation and the co/contra subtyping rules, which were removed by simplified subsumption.
 * It does not re-introduce deep instantiation.
 Doing only shallow instantation is not a cause of breakage: it changes only some types reported in error messages and in GHCi.
 Moreover, deep instantiation is fundamentally incompatible with the widely used ``TypeApplications`` extension.
 * It makes no changes to the Quick Look algorithm, which implements `ImpredicativeTypes`.
+That is, Quick Look treats function arrows as invariant, even if ``DeepSubsumption`` is on.
 As its name suggests, Quick Look takes a quick look at an application, searching for opportunities for impredicative instantiation, but leaves the main type inference algorithm unaffected.

 When ``DeepSubsumption`` is on by default: